TerenceLiu98/terenceliu98.github.io.source/content/post/k8s-setup-1.md

 ---
-title: "K3s/Kubernetes - From K3s to Kubernetes: Set up a Kubernetes in a nutshell (1)"
+title: "K3s/Kubernetes - From K3s to Kubernetes: Set up a Kubernetes in a nutshell"
 date: 2022-10-23T00:11:21+08:00
 lastmod: 2022-10-23T00:11:21+08:00
 draft: false